cknolla/trading-journal/README.md

 ```

 Do this for each trade event for that day. *Important: Separate each trade event by at least 1 blank line.*
 Continue adding trade events until all positions are in a closed state.
+Expirations, exercises, and assignments are supported.
-These can be across several files.
+Events can be in one large file or spread across several files.

 Finally, run `python3.8 trading_journal.py` to parse the `.txt` files into `.json` files (found in `/trade_events_data`)
 and report trade data in the console.